StevenCyb/SegNet_Ar_Marker/README.md

 python3 train_real_data.py -i 150000 -bs 4 -dp ./train_dataset
 ```
 A list with all arguments can be seen with the `-h` parameter.

+If you want to try this, you can use the `train_real_data.py` script.
+However, a calibration for the camera is required, as done [here](https://github.com/StevenCyb/Augmented-Reality-with-OpenCV-and-ArUco-marker-detection).
 ### Do Prediction
 You can run a prection with the following command:
 ```